Scottish Association of Landlords privacy policy

 6.2 Electronic Storage

 Personal Data stored electronically must also be protected from unauthorised use and access.
-Personal Data should be password protected when being sent internally or externally to SAL’s data processors or those with whom SAL has entered in to a Data Sharing Agreement.
+Personal Data should be password protected when being sent internally or externally to SAL’s processors or those with whom SAL has entered in to a Data Sharing Agreement.
 If Personal data is stored on removable media (CD, DVD, USB memory stick) then that removable media must be stored securely at all times when not being used.
 Personal Data should not be saved directly to mobile devices and should be stored on designated drivers and servers.

 7. Breaches